 Koala Lou Lesson Ideas: Video Version of the Book

 Here is a great version of the story.
-Although a video never replaces the need for the book, it is nice to have a different model of fluency to share with your students.
+Although a video never replaces the need for a copy of the book, it is nice to have a different model of fluency to share with your students.

 Koala Lou Lesson Ideas: Directed Drawings

-I love how these directed drawings turned out!
+I love how these directed drawings of Koala Lou in a gum tree turned out!

 Koala Lou Lesson Ideas: SEESAW PRELOADED

-In 2021, we have created a digital version of the response pages.
+In 2021, we created a digital version of the response pages.